 Colin’s goals are admirable.
 They become flat-out incredible when you consider that he’s doing most of this on his own.
 Funding has come largely through credit cards, although there is also a donation section on the TMO website, and t-shirt proceeds are currently going towards the run (in addition to online t-shirt sales, Mountain Equipment Co-op now sells the shirts at many locations across Canada).
 He’s tending to his own injuries by “actively listening” to his body, adjusting his gait and inflicting self-massage.
 With Sarah back in Nova Scotia, it’s up to him to arrange meals and take care of his eight-year-old husky Koona, who’s accompanying him from the comfort of the RV.

 But Colin is forging ahead.
 He is, after all, the man who ran through Newfoundland in January and February.
 While he runs, he thinks about which direction to take TMO.
 He plans to finish his Masters by early 2012, and then look into several options for the organization, including the possibility of using it to train teachers how to better integrate outdoor activity into their curriculum.
 Whatever path he ends up choosing, there’s no doubt he’ll see it through to the end.

-“People have asked me, ‘What difference do you think this run will make?’” says Colin.
+“People have asked me: ‘What difference do you think this run will make?’” he says.
 “I can’t answer that; it’s for other people to answer.
 I think we each have convictions about things that we’re passionate about, and it’s important to try and live out those convictions.”